 These changes owed as much to broader cultural and political developments as they did to the growth of Robe.
 Throughout the British empire, public attitudes towards the deceased and to cemeteries began to change in the 1800s.
 Accordingly, governments also started to introduce tighter regulations.
 These changes were motivated by both a greater reverence for the deceased and to address sanitation issues.
 The construction of fences or walls, for example, took place not only to 'delineate the cemetery area' but also to prevent grazing animals from disturbing or disrespecting the dead.
+The construction of the dead.

-Moreover, government regulations were introduced to control burial practices and ensure that they adhered to minimum standards in the interest of public health, including restrictions on where and how human remains could be buried.
-Towards this end, the Colonial Government passed the Act for the Regulation of Cemeteries in 1862.
-Among its various provisions, the Act required all cemeteries to be formally listed, have an official curator appointed by a local authority, and be enclosed by a fence.
-As evidenced by the construction of the perimeter wall in 1858, the cemetery at Robe pre-empted some of these measures, but it is almost certain that the land grant in 1863 would have been motivated by the implementation of the Act.
+Moreover, government regulations were introduced to control burial practices and ensure that they adhered to minimum standards in the interest of public health, including restrictions on where and how human remains could be buried.20 Towards this end, the Colonial Government passed the Act for the Regulation of Cemeteries in 1862.21 Among its various provisions, the Act required all cemeteries to be formally listed, have an official curator appointed by a local authority, and be enclosed by a fence.22 As evidenced by the construction of the perimeter wall in 1858, the cemetery at Robe pre-empted some of these measures, but it is almost certain that the land grant in 1863 would have been motivated by the implementation of the Act.

-Further, the land transfer that occurred in 1878 was consistent with the Government's subsequent push to place cemeteries and burials under local management, a process that intensified in the 1870s.
-Altogether, the cemetery at Robe evolved due to a combination of local decisions and broader cultural and political trends.
+Further, the land transfer that occurred in 1878 was consistent with the Government's subsequent push to place cemeteries and burials under local management, a process that intensified in the 1870s.23 Altogether, the cemetery at Robe evolved due to a combination of local decisions and broader cultural and political trends.

 This fusion of influences is further reflected in the cemetery's lack of denominational control.
 Unlike traditional English cemeteries which were owned and operated by a particular church and segregated according to denomination, many early cemeteries in South Australia were established as non-denominational.
-This owed in part to the Colony's foundational commitment to religious independence and freedom, and the Colonial Government's preference for public cemeteries.
-Although the latter aroused controversy and while it did not prevent the creation of private denominational cemeteries, or even segregation within some public cemeteries, notably at the West Terrace Cemetery, the Government made clear that it generally did not favour the traditional English model.
-The Cemetery at Robe was not attached BHI Summary of State Heritage Place: 12645 to a church and was not segregated per denomination, despite being located at the glebe, land that was assigned for religious purposes.
-Regardless of whether this aspect of the cemetery was a conscious choice or a historical accident, the cemetery did not adhere to the English model.
+This was owed in part to the Colony's foundational commitment to religious independence and freedom, and the Colonial Government's preference for public cemeteries.
+Although the latter aroused controversy and while it did not prevent the creation of private denominational cemeteries, or even segregation within some public cemeteries, notably at the West Terrace Cemetery,24 the Government made clear that it generally did not favour the traditional English model.
+The Cemetery at Robe was not attached BHI Summary of State Heritage Place: 12645

+Confirmed in the South Australian Heritage Register on 08 November 1984 The South Australian Heritage Council endorsed the content of this BHI - SSHP on 6 July 2023. to a church and was not segregated per denomination, despite being located at the glebe, land that was assigned for religious purposes.
+25 Regardless of whether this aspect of the cemetery was a conscious choice or a historical accident, the cemetery did not adhere to the English model.

 The non-denominational aspect is just one way the cemetery reflects the diversity of Robe.
 Many locals have been buried at the cemetery since its inception, especially since the late 1850s.
 These locals include early pastoralists, people associated with prominent South Australian and international figures, and victims of maritime disasters.
-Included amongst those are the headstones of members of the Stockdale, Dunn, Hayes, and Crowe settler pastoralist families; Mary Tolmer, the first wife of Alexander Tolmer, a key figure in securing the South Australian economy during the Victorian goldrush; descendants of John Wheeley Lea, the co-founder of Lea and Perrins Worcestershire Sauce; and the grave of an 'unknown drowned female' likely from the 1849 wrecking of the Thompsons.
+Included amongst those are the headstones of members of the Stockdale, Dunn, Hayes, and Crowe settler pastoralist families;26 Mary Tolmer, the first wife of Alexander Tolmer, a key figure in securing the South Australian economy during the Victorian goldrush;27 descendants of John Wheeley Lea, the co-founder of Lea and Perrins Worcestershire Sauce;28 and the grave of an 'unknown drowned female' likely from the 1849 wrecking of the Thompsons.29